Image of Hone - Link to Homepage Image of Hone - Link to Homepage

 Bin it:

 • Wrap the used condom in tissue and put it in the bin.
-Do not flush it.
+Do not flush it down the toilet.

 one hand pinching top of condom the other pulling it down